Project Submission Guidelines

 - Jabir Ibn Hayyan – Girls (Grade 9-12)

 Each of the four groups will be judged separately and for each group, top 3 positions and a consolation prize for 4th & 5th position will be awarded.
-The winners will be announced on a virtual live online ceremony on June 26, 2021.
+The winners will be announced in a live awards ceremony on March 6, 2022 at 2 pm.

 - All students wishing to participate in the upcoming Abdus Salam Science Fair 2021 will need to prepare and submit a video of their project presentation.